 Zhuang folk tales of rich symbolism and cultural depth and historical thickness pose special translation difficulties.
 Liu (2016) emphasized the need to keep cultural identity intact while translating such ethnic literature as early Zhuang ballads.
 Translating the words used to denote states of nature or rituals of Zhuang is challenging because they typically do not have their equivalents in other languages and the translators therefore have to strike a balance between literal translation and cultural translation.
 This calls for both linguistic skill and culture competency in the translators to make no misconstruals.

 Xiao (2023) advocated for the “creative adaptation” method for the translation of Zhuang people’s stories in the face of such challenges.
 Applying this method, translators are able to effectively translate information creatively without losing valuable cultural values.
 For example, translating Zhuang people’s folktales in metaphorical sentences may need rewording or adding short notes so that the text can be comprehensible by foreign readers without sacrificing its original meaning.
-Such methods are designed to render translations more aesthetically and intercultural attractive.
+Such methods are designed to render translations more aesthetically and interculturally attractive.

 Notwithstanding these initiatives, MT contribution to this subject is still quite small.
 Oral cultures and dialect differences in Zhuang literature are culturally specific features against which current MT systems lag behind.
 Researchers suggest future work in investigating hybrid models that bridge human knowledge and machine learning, training ethnic literature corpora for MT systems, and creating a Zhuang cultural concept vocabulary.